vitest-dev/vitest/docs/advanced/api/test-project.md

 ::: warning
 `createSpecification` expects an absolute file path.
 It doesn't resolve the file or check that it exists on the file system.

+Also note that `project.createSpecification` always returns a new instance.
 :::

 ## isRootProject